-The processes were painful and frustrating for the Middleware team’s upgrade and had ripple effects on projects across other IT groups and the rest of the business.
-When deployments were not accurate the first time, shared services groups had to run steps like deployments multiple times, tests had to be re-run, and project timelines were extended, impacting final delivery for the business.
+The impending upgrade to Oracle SOA Suite 12c brought this team’s challenges to the forefront.
+When deployments were not accurate the first time, shared services groups had to re-run deployments, tests had to be re-run, and project timelines were extended, impacting final delivery for the business.
 “If the correct code base was not in a target environment, migrations to that environment would have to happen multiple times,” explained the Senior Manager.
-“This impacted the DBA team who had to re-migrate, the test team who had to run tests again, and it delayed any downstream activities.”
+“This impacted the DBA team who had to re-migrate, the test team who had to re-test, and it delayed any down-stream activities.”
 These issues left the organization with a constant skepticism—they never knew if the right code base would be in the target instance, and if project timelines would be delayed.

 The Middleware team plans to continue expanding their use of FlexDeploy, first by connecting it further across their toolchain – integrating with test tools such as Tosca and security and authentication tools.
 They also plan to expand usage of FlexDeploy’s built-in reporting and auditing functionality to support process-level audits and traceability.

 Based on the success the Middleware team has seen, other groups within the IT organization are looking at FlexDeploy.
 “Maybe the best testimonial I can give is that other teams are looking at and starting to use FlexDeploy for their own delivery.
 They saw our results and wanted to get those same benefits themselves.”